 What spices go in chicken noodle soup?

-Common spices used in chicken noodle soup include parsley, thyme, oregano, bay leaves, and celery seed.
+Common spices used in this soup include parsley, thyme, oregano, bay leaves, and celery seed.
 You can also add a pinch of paprika for extra flavor.

 How long does Chicken Noodle Soup last in the fridge?